SmartBear/readyapi4j/README.md

 ### Running tests with TestServer

-To get access to extended functionality like data-driven testing, centralized execution and reporting, etc., you need to use [Ready!
-API TestServer](http://readyapi.smartbear.com/testserver/start) for test execution.
+To get access to extended functionality like data-driven testing, centralized execution and reporting, etc., you need to use [ReadyAPI TestServer](http://readyapi.smartbear.com/testserver/start) for test execution.

 TestServer is a standalone server that exposes a REST API for running API tests, it receives and runs *test recipes* in the same underlying JSON format that is also used in the test shown above.
 If you're using the RecipeExecutionFacade